 The Lawrence Lader Lectureship on Family Planning and Reproductive Rights

-at Harvard Medical School was established by a generous gift from advocate and author Lawrence Lader.
+at The Center for Bioethics, Harvard Medical School was established by a gift from advocate and author Lawrence Lader.
 The Lader Lecture creates an annual public forum to spotlight the broad range of medical, ethical, social, and scientific issues surrounding human reproduction.
 The series began in 1997 when Faye Wattleton, former head of Planned Parenthood, spoke on Reproductive Freedom for the 21st Century.
 Currently the lectureship is managed by the Center for Bioethics, and organized by a committee representing the Harvard teaching hospitals.
 The lecturer rotates among the Harvard teaching hospitals, and this year it will be held at HMS.

 2016 Michele Bratcher Goodwin, JD - "Policing The Womb: The New Politics of Reproduction"